Canada is home to some vibrant cities and wonderful man-made attractions, but what sets Canada apart from other destinations is its natural wonders.

 It is the world’s largest intact temperate rainforest as it extends 250 miles across the north coast and central areas of British Columbia.

 The Great Bear Rainforest is renowned for its fjords, old-growth forest and its array of wildlife.
 Wildlife in the area ranges from whales to wolves, but the most iconic animal that calls the area home is the cream-coloured Kermode bear as it can only be found in the Great Bear Rainforest.
+A large population of Grizzly Bears and Black Bears also live within the rainforest.

 Robert Berdan told us that there are a couple of rainforests he loves in Canada and that they were the Great Bear Rainforest and The Carmanah Valley, a rainforest on Vancouver Island.